A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Dynamic Sensor Fusion in the Context of Computer Vision

 \section{Dynamic Sensor Fusion in the Context of Computer Vision}

 In this section, we provide an overview of methods that use any of the Dynamic Neural Network techniques in the context of Sensor Fusion.
 We consider almost exclusively publications where Sensor Fusion is performed for Vision purposes, with the exception of two papers in paragraph ``Other Sensor Fusion approaches", that we still consider relevant enough to be included.\\ Analyzing the number of publications, there is clearly a research gap when compared to other applications of Adaptive Networks.
-On the other end, we can argue that Dynamic Neural Networks are very beneficial in the context of Sensor Fusion for several reasons.
+On the other hand, we can argue that Dynamic Neural Networks are very beneficial in the context of Sensor Fusion for several reasons.
 First, they serve efficiency purposes, and usually, Sensor Fusion applications run on low-computing devices or target real-time applications.
 Introducing some sort of elasticity in elaborating the different inputs allows for reduced computations.
 It enables to remove redundant and uninformative inputs and relates the use of certain sensors only to cases where the conditions benefit the overall prediction.
 In this sense, the benefit is derived from a more controlled (and tunable) trade-off between achieving a desired accuracy and constraining the computation resources.
 Furthermore, dynamically excluding certain sensors can help reduce the noise generated by the said sensors, in cases where the working conditions are suboptimal or a sensor failure is present.
 In these cases, a dynamic model can perform an improved selection of the optimal subset of sensors, taking into account also the environmental conditions \citep{chenSelectiveSensorFusion2019, malawadeEcoFusionEnergyawareAdaptive2022}.
 Finally, these methods are able to identify and prioritize the elaboration of critical information by design.
 This is particularly useful in contexts where computation is a limited resource and the system needs to be responsive.
 We can imagine a setting where information can be elaborated either on-device or on the cloud.
-The introduced dynamicity in this case can help to better differentiate between information that is critical and needs to be computed on-premises for real-time and all-time responsiveness, and the information that can be sent out of the device to improve the overall model accuracy at the cost of latency or possibly information loss.
-In the following paragraphs, we present the application of Adaptive Sensor Fusion techniques for object detection, semantic segmentation, odometry, steering prediction and finally we introduce two different use cases of Sensor Fusion in the context of stress detection and power grid attack detection.
+The introduced dynamicity in this case can help to better differentiate between information that is critical and needs to be computed on-premises for real-time and all-time responsiveness, and the information that can be sent out of the device to improve the overall model accuracy at the cost of latency or possibly information loss.\\